 Washing and Toilet facilities for Mt.
 Kailash and Manasarovar Tour:

 All the guest houses offers hot showers, which can be in bathroom or can be a bucket of hot water.
 Please note that at high altitude there may not be enough hot water for all the trekkers.
-Limit the use of hot water unless the water is solar heated or firewood for the ecological reason.
+Limit the use of hot water unless the water is solar heated or biogass for the ecological reason.
 Every lodge have some kind of washing facilities but you must carry a bar of soap.
 If the water frozed then ask your guide to get warm bowl of water.

 Toilet are mainly Asian squat style.
 Basically toilet are outside your room and vary in how clean they are.
 You should not through toilet paper in the toilet hole rather you should use rubbish bin that is kept inside the toilet.